DarioDP/FeatureDetector/README.md

 # FeatureDetector

 This is an Android plugin for Apache Cordova / Phonegap.
 It allows you to check if certain hard- or software features are present on the current device.

+The plugin is available at https://github.com/Airblader/FeatureDetector

 ## Installation